roodanalysis/VG_Case_Study/README.md

 ## Data Description:

 The dataset is called "vg_sales" and has the table "sales" in it.
-In the sales table, there is:
+Here's the metadata:

 **Rank:** The ranking of the game.